raul23/search-ebooks/README.rst

 Cache
 =====
-Cache is used to save the converted ebook files into ``txt`` to avoid re-converting them which is a very time consuming process, specially if it is a document with hundreds of pages. `DiskCache`_, a disk and file backed cache library, is used by the ``search-ebooks`` script.
+Cache is used to save the converted ebook files into ``.txt`` to avoid re-converting them which is a very time consuming process, specially if it is a document with hundreds of pages. `DiskCache`_, a disk and file backed cache library, is used by the ``search-ebooks`` script.